The Isle of Man

 During the “Troubles” in Ireland, the Isle of Man was seen as neutral territory, by both sides.
 Many Irish, both Catholic and Protestant, relocated to the Island to escape the fighting.

-By the 1970s taxes in England were very high, the government of the Isle of Man decided to introduce lower taxes on the Island, to attract industry and commerce.
+By the 1970s taxes in England were very high.
+The Isle of Man, by retaining lower taxes, attracted industry and commerce.
 The Island became a Tax Haven and the financial sector prospered.
 This led to a boom in the housing industry with property developers buying up huge areas of land on the Island very cheaply.
 Old farms disappeared and instead became large housing estates.
 Some of these first houses were burnt down by the FSFO (Financial Sector F. Off) in the early 1980s.
 Building however continued on an industrial scale into the 2000s.

 With the rise in ‘Stay-cations’, the Island is having a renaissance, due to its amazing countryside and scenic locations.
 Once again it is being seen as a destination with an emphasis on healthy living and outdoor pursuits.
 Various organisations have developed to protect the wildlife, coastline and marine life.
 The Manx charity ‘Beach Buddies’ has gained international attention for its simple methods in tackling pollution.